dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 ## .NET Aspire project templates

+> [!NOTE]
+> The .NET 9.0 SDK causes issues with the .NET Aspire workloads ability to display templates, and create projects from the templates.
+If you're using .NET 9.0, know that your ability to create new .NET Aspire apps is currently limited.
+For more information, see [.NET Aspire preview-3 cannot create app when .NET 9 is installed](https://github.com/dotnet/aspire/issues/1951) and [.NET Aspire preview-3 installed with Visual Studio 17.10 doesn't show templates](https://github.com/dotnet/aspire/issues/2186).

 The .NET Aspire workload makes available .NET Aspire project templates.
 These project templates allow you to create new apps pre-configured with the .NET Aspire project structure and default settings.
 These projects also provide a unified debugging experience across the different resources of your app.

 There are currently two project templates available: